pandel/opsiPackageBuilder/README.rst

 - 1_update_locale.cmd: 		Re-scan source files for new(updated language strings.
 - 2_compile_resource.cmd:	Make Python file from \*.qrc file
 - 3_sphinx.cmd:			Re-scan source file in-place documentation
-- 4_distrib.cmd:		Build install package via PyInstaller (NOT REALLY WORKING AT THE MOMENT)
+- 4_distrib.cmd:		Build install package via PyInstaller

 Compiling MapDrive.dll
 ======================

 You need to install VC++ 2010 Express and if you want to compile for a 64Bit Platform, Microsoft Windows SDK v7.1 additionally.

 Using PyInstaller
 =================

-*Please customize the path to your project in opsipackagebuiler.spec!*

 You need to download a Python 3 compatible version of PyInstaller from www.pyinstaller.org and install it from the source package.
 Before you do that, modify the file: